Shaaali/identity-apps/docs/sdks/react.md

 }
 ```

-From this basic user details object, you can loop through and get the required user information:
+You can loop through the user info response(`basicUserDetails`), and get the following values:

 <table>
    <tbody>